WhitnyNicole/sinatra_fitness_tracker/README.md

 ## FITNESS TRACKER

-This is a simple CRUD/MVC app built with Sinatra and ActiveRecord that will allow a user to keep track of all of their workouts.
+This is a simple CRUD/MVC app built with the Sinatra framework and ActiveRecord that will allow a user to keep track of all of their workouts.

 Users have the ability to:
-  -Create a new account
+  -Create a new accounta<br><br>
-  -Create and save multiple workout categories
+  -Create and save multiple workout categories<br><br>
-  -Create and save multiple exercises
+  -Create and save multiple exercises<br><br>
-  -View and keep track of all of their workouts/exercises -Edit or delete workouts or exercises as needed
+  -View and keep track of all of their workouts/exercises<br><br>
+  -Edit or delete workouts or exercises as needed<br><br>

 ## How to get set up

-To run this app, clone the repo and run bundle install.
+To run this app, clone the repo and run bundle install and rake db:migrate.
 Then run shotgun to fire up a server.
 You should see the app running on localhost:9393.

 ## Built With